 - Receive feedback on the accessibility of your content

 - Improve content accessibility with Ally's step-by-step instructions

 In addition to providing you with insight to your content accessibility, Ally automatically creates alternative versions of your files.
 This allows students to choose the type of file they want that best suits their needs.
 While you're in the process of improving files, students still access alternative copies.

-The new app also combines the formerly separate student and instructor applications into a single unified experience, reducing the complexity of supporting multiple apps and allowing for a more consistent experience across user roles (student and instructor) and platforms (desktop and mobile).
-All users may download the same app, then log in to see student or instructor -specific content.
+The Blackboard Learn Mobile app provides access to all the courses where you are enrolled as an instructor, student, teaching assistant or other role providing consistent experience across user roles (student and instructor) and platforms (desktop and mobile).
+All users may download the same app, then log in to see student or instructor-specific content automatically.

 - Course Archiving - Archives (a complete copy of the course, including student interactions) of all semester-based courses are made at the end of the semester, the day after grades are due.
 Instructors can also create an archive of their course and save it for record retention.

-- Course Availability - All semester-based courses are made unavailable one week after grades are due for the semester.
+- Course Availability - All semester-based courses are made unavailable four weeks after grades are due for the semester.
 Instructors for the course can make the course available again, as needed.

 - Course Removal - Courses are removed from the Blackboard system one year and one semester after the course was taught.
 Email notices are sent to instructors advising of the date for course removal, including the option for the instructor to retain the course for a longer period.
 If instructors choose to keep their course(s) on the Blackboard system longer, they can email blackboard@UND.edu with their information.